lorenzoliuzzo/stern-gerlach-presentation/notes.md

 Operators that satisfy this are called Hermitian, and they are defined by the condition of self-adjointment.

-## QM Commutator
+### QM Commutator
-In order to complete the mathematical frameworks of operators, we define also the commutator of two operators, [A^,B^], which is A^B^−B^A^.
-This practically measures if the order of operations matters.
+In order to complete the mathematical frameworks of operators, we define also the commutator of two operators, which practically measures if the order of operations matters.

-Two operators are compatible if and only if the commutator is zero, the operators are said to 'commute'.
+We say that A and B are compatible if and only if their commutator is zero.

 This has a critical physical meaning: you can simultaneously know the values of two observables if and only if their operators commute.
 This is because they share the same set of eigenstates.

-## Canonical commutator
+### Focus: Canonical commutator
-- In QM the most important example of incompatible observables is position x^ and momentum p^​.
+In QM the most important example of incompatible observables is position and momentum operators​.
 Their commutator is not zero; it's −iℏ.
-This is the mathematical origin of the Heisenberg Uncertainty Principle.
-You cannot measure both position and momentum to perfect accuracy at the same time.
+This is the mathematical origin of the Heisenberg Uncertainty Principle: you cannot measure both with perfect accuracy at the same time.

-## QM Angular momentum
+### QM Angular momentum
-Now, let's apply this formalism to angular momentum.
+Now, let's apply this formalism to the already seen angular momentum.
 From the classical definition, we can write the component k of the angular momentum as ... where e_ijk is the levi-civita tensor, which is the total antisymmetric tensor.

-If we write down the L^ operators and compute their commutators, we find two key things.
+If we write down the L components and compute their commutators, we find two key things.

-The different components, like L^x​ and L^y​, do not commute, but generate the L_z operator.
+Different components, like L_x​ and L_y​, do not commute, but generate the z component.
 This also happens in classical mechanics, where for two consecutive rotation, the order of application is important.
-In QM, this means that we can't know all three components of the angular momentum vector at the same time.
+In QM, this means that we can't know different components at the same time.

-However, the angular momentum squared, which is a scalar, does commute with any component of the angular momentum.
+However, the angular momentum squared, which is a scalar, does commute with any of them.

 This means we can find simultaneous eigenstates for L^2 and one of its components, by convention we pick L_z​.
 We label these states by their quantum numbers, ∣l, m⟩.

 When we solve the eigenvalue problem, we find the spectrum of L^2 and L_z, which are quantized multiples of hbar^2 and hbar.
 In particular, for a given l, since m spans from -l to l, there are 2l+1 possible values for L_z which correspond to the same value L^2,

-## Experimental Outcome
+## Focus: Theoretical Review
 Okay, let's go back to the experiment.

 For an electron the magnetic moment operator is .